CosmoLike/cocoa/README.md

 (**Warning**) We have a limited monthly quota in bandwidth for [Git LFS](https://git-lfs.github.com) files, and therefore we ask users to use good judgment in the number of times they clone repositories with large files (each clone will download around 5GB from Git LFS).

-Cocoa is made aware of the chosen installation method of required packages via special environment keys located on the [set_installation_options](https://github.com/CosmoLike/cocoa/blob/master/Cocoa/set_installation_options) script.
-The user must export the appropriate key.
+Cocoa is made aware of the chosen installation method of required packages via special environment keys located on the [set_installation_options](https://github.com/CosmoLike/cocoa/blob/master/Cocoa/set_installation_options) script, as shown below

     [Extracted from set_installation_options script]
     #  ---------------------------------------------------------------------------